Podarcis muralis: Variations between morphs

 Among females, reproductive strategies differ by morph; yellow females are r strategists, producing many smaller eggs in their clutch which would allow for numerous offspring to be produced and proliferate in smaller populations with less competition.
 White females are K strategists, producing fewer, larger eggs which makes offspring more likely to survive in harsher, more competitive environments.
 Red females can be r or K strategists based on the environment they are in.
 The existence of alternate strategies points to how morphs have adapted to different environments and hints to the maintenance of colour polymorphism as with fluctuations in environments each morph will eventually be the fittest and as such will not be selected out of the population.

-The differences observed between morphs are unique evolutionary trade offs employed by each morph to promote survival within the different environments they face in light of limited ability to adapt perfectly to each pressure.
-Such a trade off is seen when comparing orange morphs to white morphs: morphs, on average, have larger body sizes compared to the white morphs but, in exchange, they are more prone to parasitic infection.
-In orange morphs, more emphasis is placed on being larger and having the ability to physically compete and ward of potential threats, but in white morphs, metabolic emphasis is placed on having a more hardy immune system to resist infection.
-Again, these trade offs can arise as there are selective differences in the environment each morph prefers.
-The differences in the relative proportions of the morphs with respect to location show that environmental pressures differ and some morphs' trade offs are more successful in specific environments than another's.
+The differences observed between morphs are unique evolutionary trade-offs employed by each morph to promote survival within the different environments they face in light of limited ability to adapt perfectly to each pressure.
+Such a trade-off is seen when comparing orange morphs to white morphs: morphs, on average, have larger body sizes compared to the white morphs but, in exchange, they are more prone to parasitic infection.
+In orange morphs, more emphasis is placed on being larger and having the ability to physically compete and ward off potential threats, but in white morphs, metabolic emphasis is placed on having a more hardy immune system to resist infection.
+Again, these trade-offs can arise as there are selective differences in the environment each morph prefers.
+The differences in the relative proportions of the morphs with respect to location show that environmental pressures differ and some morphs' trade-offs are more successful in specific environments than another's.